tofu-tf/tofu/docs/logging.md

 ### What's wrong (and how to fix that)?

 First, logging is, in fact, a side effect.
-Whether we log anything to a standard output, or a file - it's an interaction with the outside world ('outside' relative to our program).
+Whether we log anything to standard output or a file - it's an interaction with the outside world ('outside' relative to our program).
 Thus, logging as a process can be represented as an effect and operations - as an algebra.
 Second, logging itself seems easy, but stuff around it - not so much.
 MDC, contexts, structured logging - all these things are very helpful on a day-to-day basis, allowing us to read and write our logs, making them clean, comprehensible